jereinhardt/feste/README.md

 In your mailer, include the `Feste::Mailer` module.

 Feste keeps track of email subscriptions by grouping mailer actions into categories that you define.
-Your users will no be able to subscribe or unsubscibe to emails until you assign specific actions to a category.
+Your users will not be able to subscribe or unsubscibe to emails until you assign specific actions to a category.
 In order to do this, you can call the `categorize` method within your mailer.
 Doing so will automatically assign all actions in that mailer to the category you provide through the `as` option.

 ```ruby
 class CouponMailer < ApplicationMailer